Organophosphorus chemistry: Phosphonium salts and phosphoranes

-The methylation of triphenylphosphine is the first step in the preparation of the Wittig reagent.

-The parent phosphorane (σ5λ5) is PH5, which is unknown.
+Phosphoranes (σ5λ5) are formally derived from the unknown PH5.
+Those with five organic substituents are rare, although P(C6H5)5 is the product of P(C6H5)4+ and phenyllithium.
 Related compounds containing both halide and organic substituents on phosphorus are fairly common.
-Those with five organic substituents are rare, although P(C6H5)5 is known, being derived from P(C6H5)4+ by reaction with phenyllithium.

 Phosphorus ylides are unsaturated phosphoranes, known as Wittig reagents, e.g. CH2P(C6H5)3.
-These compounds feature tetrahedral phosphorus(V) and are considered relatives of phosphine oxides.
-They also are derived from phosphonium salts, but by deprotonation not alkylation.
+These compounds feature tetrahedral phosphorus(V) and are related to phosphine oxides.
+They too are derived from phosphonium salts; Wittig's original preparation begins by methylating triphenylphosphine.
+But Wittig reagent synthesis proceeds to deprotonation, not a second alkylation.

 Organophosphorus(III) compounds, main categories

 Phosphites, phosphonites, and phosphinites

 Phosphites, sometimes called phosphite esters, have the general structure P(OR)3 with oxidation state +3.
 Such species arise from the alcoholysis of phosphorus trichloride: